A funeral service will be held at the King’s Chapel on Monday, April 17th at 1pm, followed by a reception.

 In addition to his contributions to the King’s community, Angus was one of the founders of Halifax Humanities who guided the organization through to its present form.
 Always dedicated to teaching, among his many indelible gifts was his enthusiastic introduction of Halifax Humanities students to the beauty and wonder of opera.

 As this chronological view of Angus’ career paints only a fraction of the picture, we republish Nadine LaRoche’s (BJH ’06) essay, originally published in Tidings, with what now seems all too apt a title, King’s College sings farewell to Dr. Angus Johnston.
-You can read it here.
-It fills in the picture beautifully.

 Speaking of pictures, in November 2009, at a celebration in the Lodge, Angus was presented with a painting as a parting gift entitled Angus Johnston Lectures on Bob Dylan above King’s College.
 The artist, John Hartman, depicts Angus sitting on a cloud floating above the quad.
 On a day like today, it would be lovely to imagine that this is where he will always be.